vgtu2016/web-system-template/README.md

 - Second:
   - A single pokemons data
   - Possible actions:
-    - New: Creates a new pokemon with all fields empty (except ID) and shows it in the window
+    - New: Creates a new pokemon with all fields empty (except ID) and shows it in the window (Create mode)
     - Delete: Deletes the pokemon and opns the Main window
     - Cancel: Does not save the changes and opens Main window
     - Create/Edit: is named depending on the window mode (Edit, Create).
-Saves the changes on the pokemon
+Saves the changes on the pokemon and opens the Main window

 - Main:
   - A list of all pokemon, visible data: ID, Name, Type, Type2.
   - Possible actions:
-    - New: opens Second window
+    - New: opens Second window (Create mode)
-    - Find: Opens pokemon second window if the ID is found (from the text box)
+    - Find: Opens pokemon second window (Edit mode) if the ID is found (from the text box)
     - Type: Filters the list by selected type
-    - Edit: Opens second window with the pokemon in edit mode
+    - Edit: Opens second window with the pokemon (Edit mode)
     - Delete: Deletes the pokemon

 The layout: https://wireframe.cc/HgUJp5